ZeusWPI/zeus.ugent.be/content/blog/21-22/fixing_rtp_pulseaudio_freebsd.md

 Somehow, the size returned by `ioctl(c->fd, FIONREAD, &size)` and `recvmsg(c->fd, &m, 0)` were not the same.
 I then wanted to insert some logging code to figure out what both functions returned, but to do that, I would need to recompile PulseAudio from source.
-Luckily, this is [very easy on FreeBSD](https://docs.freebsd.org/en/books/handbook/ports/#ports-using-portsnap-method): you fetch the source code of every package, then `cd` into the directory your package is in and run `make`.
+Luckily, this is [very easy on FreeBSD](https://docs.freebsd.org/en/books/handbook/ports/#ports-using-portsnap-method): you fetch the build description of all packages, then `cd` into the directory the package you want to build is in and run `make`.
 It will then fetch the source, interactively ask you some questions about what features you want to compile and compile the package.
 The source and built binaries will then be in the `work/` subdirectory.
 I had an issue where I edited the source and executed `make` again, but the code didn't recompile.
 Some nice people in the FreeBSD Discord told me to remove the `work/.build_done*` and `work/.stage_done*`, this worked.